News

 • detached AR bayonet

-• two small bladed knifes
+• two small bladed knives

 • spring loaded BB pistol

-There’s a number of items that are going against Lucas at the moment that need to be corrected:
+There are a number of items that are going against Lucas at the moment that need to be corrected:

-• In general people can’t have disagreements without villainizing the other side.
+• In general, people can’t have disagreements without villainizing the other side.
 (This goes for both sides)

 What can you do to help?